samkrk/DistributedSystemsAssignment2/TestsREADME.md

 1. testPortNumber() - Checks that the aggregation server can accept an input for a port number and start a socket on the given port.
 2. testMostRecent() - When a client sends a GET request with no ID, they correctly receive the most recent data.
 Two content servers send their data to the aggregation server.
 The second server sends its data half a second later, so the client should receive this content servers data.
-3. testFileEdit() - Editing a content servers file automatically re-uploads the data to the aggregation server
+3. testFileEdit() - Editing a content servers file automatically re-uploads the data to the aggregation server NOT WORKING
-   // Tests that when a content servers data is changed, the new file is automatically sent to the Aggregation server
+4. testNoFileID() - Ensures that when a content server tries to send a file with no ID, the server does not accept the file.